The Coca-Cola Company launches “Recycled Records” with musical icons Mark Ronson and Madlib.

-To celebrate Sprite, Fresca, and Seagram’s transition from green to clear plastic, the campaign kicks out with an original EP, a curated sound library, and an audio mixer that all feature the sounds of recycling.
+To celebrate Sprite, Fresca, and Seagram’s transition from green to clear plastic, the campaign kicks off with an original EP, a curated sound library, and an audio mixer that all feature the sounds of recycling.

 ATLANTA—(BUSINESS WIRE)— The Coca-Cola Company made the announcement today that it has teamed up with two of the most iconic names in the history of music sampling, namely Mark Ronson and Madlib, in order to bring to life an innovative musical experiment with the introduction of “Recycled Records.”

-Creative masters Mark Ronson and Madlib chopped, looped, and distorted recycled sounds, vocals, and ambient noises into an imaginative collection of six one-of-a-kind tracks to celebrate Sprite, Fresca and Seagram’s transition from green to clear packaging.
+Creative masters Mark Ronson and Madlib chopped, looped, and distorted recycled sounds, vocals, and ambient noises into an imaginative collection of six one-of-a-kind tracks to celebrate Sprite, Fresca, and Seagram’s transition from green to clear packaging.
 From the percussion of a forklift beeping to the tonal beat of a conveyor belt to the hi-hat of air blown into a plastic bottle, the EP brings to life the magic of multiple reuses.

 A sound sample is to music as clear plastic is to recycling.
 The process of music sampling is ongoing; an old sound is used in a new track, which is flipped again into a newer track, and so on.
-When green plastic is recycled, it is usually turned into single-use items that do not get recycled again – so, it was time for a moment of clarity.
-Now Sprite, Fresca and Seagram’s clear plastic bottles increase the likelihood of them being remade into new bottles.
+When green plastic is recycled, it is usually turned into single-use items that do not get recycled again, so it was time for a moment of clarity.
+Now Sprite, Fresca, and Seagram’s clear plastic bottles increase the likelihood of them being remade into new bottles.

 To learn more, fans can look to critically acclaimed artist and female pioneer of rap, MC Lyte, who narrates a documentary-style short film that draws a clear connection between the heritage and spirit of music sampling and the closed loop recycling process.
-The captivating film, filled with rich soundscapes, imaginative beats and riveting visuals, showcases the creative process behind “Recycled Records” including extensive sound recordings at recycling facilities nationwide and a fascinating glimpse into the studios of Mark Ronson and Madlib.
+The captivating film, filled with rich soundscapes, imaginative beats, and riveting visuals, showcases the creative process behind “Recycled Records,” including extensive sound recordings at recycling facilities nationwide and a fascinating glimpse into the studios of Mark Ronson and Madlib.

 “The Coca-Cola Company is thrilled to have teamed up with Mark Ronson and Madlib to celebrate our portfolio’s transition from green to clear plastic.
 This sonic partnership is part of The Coca-Cola Company’s broader World Without Waste goals,” said Kurt Ritter, Vice President and General Manager, Sustainability, The Coca-Cola Company North America.
 “We’re excited about the switch because it increases the amount of high-quality, food-grade recycled plastic available in the marketplace and ultimately allows our brands to use more recycled plastic in their packaging.”